THE VFA PIONEER HISTORIES PROJECT

 Interviewed by Mary Jean Collins, VFA Historian, April 2023

-JA: My name is Judith Arcana.
-I was born on February 5, 1943, in Cleveland, Ohio.
+JA: I’m Judith Arcana, born February 5, 1943, in Cleveland, Ohio.

 MJC: And tell me a little bit about your background and how you think it might have led to the life you led, or some insights into your feminism, if that’s related.

-JA: Well, course, we can never be sure where this stuff has come from, but I think that in my case, I was lucky that even though the older people around me were not, in my first 18 to 20 years politically active, I was made aware that my mother’s family had been for years politically, both active and opinionated.
+JA: Well, though we can never be absolutely sure where this stuff has come from, I was lucky.
+Even though the older people around me were not, in my first 18 to 20 years, politically active, I was made aware that my mother’s family had been politically opinionated – and my father’s family not only opinionated, but active.
+His father was a socialist and my mother’s father was a communist; though they were not in the streets (I didn’t have that as an example), I must have been told by family members because I knew when I was ten years old.

 MJC: Now, I gather you’re no longer in Cleveland.